 I can’t say too much about the importance of the music.
 Most of us owned the soundtrack album, which we played far more frequently than we did any other music-only soundtrack.
 (I mean, we played A Hard Day’s Night more, but that was a Beatles album, not a soundtrack.)
 We’d hear the music, and see the scenes in our heads.
 Kubrick’s use of music was remarkably on target ... everything fit perfectly with what was on the screen.
 So when we listened to the soundtrack, we felt fond feelings about the movie, which led us to go watch the movie again.

-On the other hand, Kubrick’s disdain for actors seems to being here.
+On the other hand, Kubrick’s disdain for actors is evident.
 Actors like Kirk Douglas and Peter Sellers had such strong screen presences that they couldn’t be held down, and Malcolm McDowell dominated A Clockwork Orange.
 (One reason for that is that the other actors were awful.)
 In 2001, the most interesting actors are the guy who does the voice of a computer, and the ones who play apes.
 I understand that Kubrick is emphasizing the banal ...
 I suppose Keir Dullea is the perfect actor, in that case.
 The performances we remember most from later Kubrick are the ones where the director allowed the actor to do whatever he wanted ...
 McDowell, Jack Nicholson in The Shining, R. Lee Ermey in Full Metal Jacket.
 There isn’t a lot of subtle acting in Kubrick movies, which may matter more to me than to others.

 If you had asked me in the late-60s, I’d have given 2001 10/10.
 In more recent years, I’ve decided on 6/10.
 But, for whatever reason, I felt more kind this time around. #3 on the TSPDT list of the top 1000 of all time, above, just to list the next three, Tokyo Story, The Rules of the Game, and The Godfather.
 Honestly, I’m feeling generous to 2001, but it is not in the league of those other three.
 I wouldn’t place it in the top five of 1968.
 (Monterey Pop, Rosemary’s Baby, and Night of the Living Dead come to mind.)
 7/10.